 Kyle K. Morishita

-During World War II, the U.S. government detained my U.S. citizen grandparents because of their Japanese ancestry.
-Learning about this history and serving as my grandfather's caretaker inspired me to protect immigrants’ rights.
+During World War II, the U.S. government incarcerated my U.S. citizen grandparents because of their Japanese ancestry.
+This history and serving as my grandfather's caretaker inspired me to fight for social justice.

 - Skype